abpy/improved-sapling-tree-generator/README.md

 * fixed how child branch start points are calculated
 * branch length variation now works in the range 0 - 1 and no longer produces errors
 * Leaf orientation is much improved, leaves now face upwards and outwards and have correct normals
 * The last stem on a branch now grows straight out, ignoring down angle.
-This improves apperance and creates a more realistic crown for central leader trees.
 * Taper can now be calculated automaticly based on branch lengths to make the branch radius change linearly from each split level to the next.
 * 'Use UV for mapping' is now enabled by default
 * leaf down angle and rotation now have their own parameters in the leaf panel